SMS Hessen: Pre-war career

 Hessen participated in fleet maneuvers in February 1908 in the Baltic Sea and more fleet training off Helgoland in May and June.
 In July, Hessen and the rest of the fleet sailed into the Atlantic Ocean to conduct a major training cruise.
 Prince Heinrich, the commander of the High Seas Fleet, had pressed for such a cruise the previous year, arguing that it would prepare the fleet for overseas operations and break up the monotony of training in German waters, though tensions with Britain over the developing Anglo-German naval arms race were high.
 The fleet departed Kiel on 17 July, passed through the Kaiser Wilhelm Canal to the North Sea, and continued on to the Atlantic.
 During the cruise, Hessen stopped at Santa Cruz de Tenerife in the Canary Islands.
 The fleet returned to Germany on 13 August.
 The autumn maneuvers followed from 27 August to 12 September.
 Later that year, the fleet toured coastal German cities as part of an effort to increase public support for naval expenditures.
 The next year—1909—followed much the same pattern as in 1908.
-Another cruise into the Atlantic was conducted from 7 July to 1 August, during which Hessen stopped in El Ferrol, Spain.
+Another cruise into the Atlantic was conducted from 7 July to 1 August, during which Hessen stopped in Ferrol, Spain.
 While on the way back to Germany, the High Seas Fleet was received by the British Royal Navy at Spithead.
 Late in the year, Admiral Henning von Holtzendorff became the commander of the High Seas Fleet.
 His tenure as fleet commander was marked with strategic experimentation, owing to the increased threat posed by the latest underwater weapons like submarines and naval mines, and to the fact that the new s were too wide to pass through the Kaiser Wilhelm Canal.
 Accordingly, the fleet was transferred from Kiel to Wilhelmshaven on 1 April 1910.